 Deerlick Astronomy Village (Madison, GA)

-Deerlick Astronomy Village (Madison, GA) is a star gazing village where one can camp in one of the darkest cities in Georgia to look at the stars.
-There are nature trails that the star gazer can walk through during the day and look for wildlife but the real fun starts at night for those who love star gazing.
+Deerlick Astronomy Village is a star-gazing destination where you can camp in one of the darkest areas in Georgia.
+During the day, enjoy nature trails and wildlife, but the real fun begins at night for star gazers.